Donny-Hikari/ask-terminal/README.md

 For how to get an API key, see [Build with Claude \\ Anthropic](https://www.anthropic.com/api).

-## Start Chat Terminal Server at Startup
+## Start Chat Terminal Server at Startup (Locally)

 [services/chat-terminal-server.service](./services/chat-terminal-server.service) offers a template for starting Chat Terminal Server as a systemd service.

+> **Note:** If you [run the server in docker](#run-server-in-docker-and-client-locally) with `make docker-run-server`, you don't need to worry about this section as by default the server container is set to start automatically on startup.

 To install the service, first run: